zzzhehao/EvoSys/README.md

 ## Format

-Notes are (and should be, if you are opening a PR) written in pure [Markdown](https://en.wikipedia.org/wiki/Markdown) with relative path used for cross-reference.
+Notes are (and should be, if you are opening a PR) written in common [Markdown](https://en.wikipedia.org/wiki/Markdown) with relative path used for cross-reference.
 I used [Obsidian.md](https://obsidian.md) while writing, but ensuring consistent MD formatting allows you to simply use any other MD editor or reader (or, just use GitHub).

-No orphan allowed!!
+No orphans allowed!!
 All notes should at least be indexed by [00 index](00%20index.md).

 ## Contribution wanted

 Detailed methodology are principally lacking at this point.
 I have contents regarding MSA, ML, Parsimony, Bayesian Inference, Ancestral state reconstruction, but I rarely have time to organize them into notes.

-**Existing contents need improvement.** I simply shared my notes from a course, but they serve more as "supplementary notes" and lack comprehensive explanations for many key concepts.
-I **might** work on improving this in the next few months, since I have an upcoming project that requires revisiting these topics, but I would still appreciate any contributions to make this repo more self-explanatory.
+**Existing contents need improvement.** I simply shared my notes from a course, but they serve more as "supplementary notes" and lack comprehensive explanations for many key concepts, as I wrote the notes upon understanding those basic concepts.
+I **might** work on improving this in the next few months, since I have an upcoming project that requires me revisiting these topics, but I could not guarantee that and would still appreciate any contributions to make this repo more self-explanatory.